Armenian Rite: Other rites

 A 10th-century text by Gregory of Narek, The Book of Lamentations, contains prayers that Armenian Christians believe can cure disease.
 These prayers are "psalmodized" and read over the sick.
 In commemoration of the dead, a form of animal sacrifice known as matagh (madagh) is practiced.
 The meat of a blessed and sacrificed animal is divided between the family that offered it and others, imitating pre-Christian sacrifices.
 Despite its continued practice, ecclesiastical authorities oppose matagh.

 Myron, a form of chrism oil, is blessed by the Catholicos of All Armenians of the Armenian Apostolic Church every seven years.
 The process of producing myron begins 40 days prior to being blessed, starting as pure olive oil mixed with more than 40 flowers, herbs, and spices.
 Once sealed in a cauldron, the mixture is boiled for two days and with attendants stirring to prevent burning.
 Afterwards, the oil is strained and previously blessed chrism and additional flowers are added.
 During the blessing rite, which can run four hours and draws pilgrims from around the world, portions of The Book of Lamentations are recited.
 Once the myron is blessed, it is distributed to Armenian Apostolic bishops as a symbol of communion with the Catholicos.
 It is used in baptism and chrismation and to bless catholicoi, clergy, churches, altars, and all liturgical objects.

 When the construction of a new church is begun, the stone crosses that will be the church's foundation are washed with water and wine before being consecrated with myron.
 These elements are then wrapped in a white cloth and laid in the foundation.
 Both the primary altar stone (vemkar) and twelve wall crosses are blessed with myron once the church is consecrated.

-Latinizations are common in both the Armenian Apostolic and Armenian Catholic usage of the Armenian Rite.
+Latinization has been common in both the Armenian Apostolic and Armenian Catholic usage of the Armenian Rite.
 Among those shared by both groups are the adoption of benediction, confessionals, holy water, the Stations of the Cross, and the rosary.
 The 1911 Armenian Catholic synod in Rome emphasized that these Latin interpolations were part of the liturgy and should be conformed to Armenian forms.